 Waiting too long can weaken your claim.
 Evidence fades.
 Witnesses forget details.
 Surveillance footage gets deleted.
 Injuries get harder to link directly to the crash.

-Calling an attorney St George Utah residents rely on doesnโt lock you into a lawsuit.
+Calling an attorney St. George, Utah residents rely on doesnโt lock you into a lawsuit.
 It simply starts a conversation.
 And sometimes that conversation saves monthsโor yearsโof stress.

 What If You Think the Accident Was โMinorโ?